denten-books/plain-text/0-chapter.md

 My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
-Much of the book will be in the drawing out of what that intersection entails.
+Much of the book will consist of the drawing out of what that intersection entails.
 On some level, *Plain Text* is a book about the link between textual encoding and literary interpretation.
 The reader should not however expect a totalizing history of modern computing or a survey of textual theory.
 Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
 It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination, reflecting the vagrancies of the journey.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands